francisrstokes/primer-js/docs.md

 <a name="ParallelTimelineEvent"></a>

 ## ParallelTimelineEvent
-The ParallelTimelineEvent class allows you to group child events, where all events run in parallel, and the group itself has a duration equal to the longest duration of all the children
+The ParallelTimelineEvent class allows you to group [PrimerEvent](#PrimerEvent)s, where all events run in parallel, and the group itself has a duration equal to the longest duration of all the children